ethdebug/solidity-data-representation/src/locations-detailed.md

 A `bytes` is represented by a slot containing the length of the bytestring, followed by a sequence of slots containing the bytestring; the bytes in the string are *not* individually padded, but rather are simply stored in sequence.
-Since the last slot may not contain a full 32 bytes, it is zero-padded on the right.
+Usually the bytestring as a whole will be zero-padded on the right so as to make it a whole number of words, but sometimes it is not.

 #### Pointers to memory

 Pointers to memory are absolute and given in bytes.
-Since memory is padded, all pointers will point to the start of a word and thus be a multiple of `0x20`.
+Since memory is padded, pointers will usually be a multiple of `0x20`, but due to the existence of occasional unpadded bytestrings there can be exceptions.

 The pointer `0x60` is something of a null pointer; it points to a reserved slot which is always zero.
 By the previous section, this slot can therefore